sajee05/Obsidian/Notes/07 Topper/AIR 16 Madhav Agarwal/GS1 Geography.md

 - **-ves**: Himalayan region fragile; **Pollution** (1 tonne = 15 tonnes of CO2, land degradation due to open-pit); Still in the inferred category; **Water intenive (1 tonne = ~2 million litre water)**
 - **WF: Sustainable mining; Diversification of supply chain; More R&D**

 #### Rare Earth Minerals: These are group of 17 metals which have **unique magnetic, luminescent, and electrochemical** properties.
-They are called **'rare earth' because earlier it was difficult to extract them from their oxides forms technologically. #readagain**
+They are called **'rare earth' because earlier it was difficult to extract them from their oxides forms technologically. **

 - **Distribution:** China (both reserves & production) once made 90% (now about 60% by China); Other major players Vietnam & Brazil in terms of reserves while US/Aus (Quad) in terms of production; India has Light REEs
 - ![GS1 Geography](<Z9 Obsidian-files/Media/DOCX/GS1 Geography 13.png>)